 Due to both the sheer acreages of the warrens and the numerous rivers and streams on the moor another feature which often survives today is the clapper bridge.
 Clearly these would be needed to take the warrener and any form of transport he used dry-footed over the water and in one case the name of such a crossing still lives in the Dartmoor record.
 Although not strictly a clapper there used to be a wooden bridge across the River Avon that was used by a one-time warrener from nearby Huntingdon, this became known as ‘Pearces’ Plank’, (OS grid ref. approx. SX 657 661).

-There are still plenty of wild rabbits on the moor and a few years ago there used to be (maybe still is) a small colony of black rabbits around the Bellever tor area, I would imagine these were pet rabbits that had been released into the wild.
+There are still plenty of wild rabbits on the moor and there even small colonies of black rabbits around such places as Bellever, Meldon, Emsworthy Mire, Nattadon Common and Swell tor.
+I would imagine these were pet rabbits that had been released into the wild.